 A recent article by Asymco makes this very clear.
 Here’s the overall breakdown globally (“post-paid” = subscription since you pay after each month’s service):

 However, smartphones have so far been largely limited to subscription plans.
 As Asymco notes (using the iPhone as an example):

 “The first chart shows the global split between pre-/post-paid subscribers as of 2010.
 Roughly 1.5 billion are post-paid and 3.7 billion are pre-paid.
 That means that nearly 70% of the world is not being addressed by the iPhone as it currently stands.
-Put another way, a shift in positioning might result in a 250% increase in addressable market….
-You can visualize the iPhone having spent the last four years penetrating into the blue areas of the chart through the expansion of carrier agreements.
+Put another way, a shift in positioning might result in a 250% increase in the addressable market… You can visualize the iPhone having spent the last four years penetrating into the blue areas of the chart through the expansion of carrier agreements.
 With half the US & Canada area being finally filled in this year, most of the blue is now more-or-less within reach.”

 One Step Ahead

-Now consider this: in the next version of iOS, an iPhone (or iPad) won’t need to every be tethered to a PC.
+Now consider this: in the next version of iOS, an iPhone (or iPad) won’t need to every is tethered to a PC.
 If expectations hold up, this means that an iPhone user won’t need to own a PC at all.
 Guess what?
 This matches up perfectly with the prepaid market in the rest of the world, where PC-ownership is far, far lower on average than it is in the US.
-The iPhone therefore can become the defacto communications/computing device for a vast population.
-Apple has already made a small move in this direction by making the iPhone 4 available unlocked, but in the US this is largely pointless since 3G bandwidth is only available on AT&T’s network (the iPhone’s 3G radio is incompatible with T-Mobile’s network, the only other choice).
+The iPhone therefore can become the de facto communications/computing device for a vast population.
+Apple has already made a small move in this direction by making the iPhone 4 available unlocked, but in the US this is largely pointless since 3G bandwidth is only available on AT& T’s network (the iPhone’s 3G radio is incompatible with T-Mobile’s network, the only other choice).
 But it’s clear Apple has its eye squarely on this next huge frontier of growth, one that could easily dwarf the impressive volumes it’s achieved so far.